Upcoming Events

 MARCH 2, 2022

 We received an overwhelming number of replies and had our first meeting on March 2, 2022.
 Here's the link to the meeting slides.
-If you would like to hear the meeting recording, please email mentalhealth@ShorelinePTA.org.
+If you would like to hear the meeting recording, please email [email protected].

 Our second planning meeting for our mental health symposium on October 25th.
 Here's a summary of the meeting.